L'Oréal-UNESCO For Women in Science Programme

 Faced with global challenges such as the acceleration of new technologies, aging populations or the threat to biodiversity, UNESCO and L’Oréal remain convinced that these women researchers will have a major impact on society and lay the foundations for the future.
 As such, UNESCO and L’Oréal want to contribute to their recognition and provide them with the means to continue their commitment to science with energy and passion.

-Since 1998, the L’Oréal-UNESCO Awards have recognized more than 112 laureates, exceptional women who have made great advances in scientific research.
-Three of them have gone on to receive the Nobel Prize.
+Since 1998, the L’Oréal-UNESCO For Women in Science Awards have recognized 117 laureates, exceptional women who have made great advances in scientific research.
+Five of them have gone on to receive the Nobel Prize.

 Each year, the L’Oréal-UNESCO For Women in Science Programme highlights scientific excellence and encourages talent through:

 - The L’Oréal-UNESCO For Women in Science International Awards, given each year to five outstanding women scientists – one per each of the following regions: Africa and the Arab States, Asia and the Pacific, Europe, Latin America and the Caribbean, North America – for the contributions of their research, the strength of their commitments and their impact on society.

 - The L’Oréal-UNESCO For Women in Science International Rising Talents.
 Granted annually to 15 promising young women scientists at the doctoral or post-doctoral level, they encourage international scientific cooperation and the development of cross-cultural networks.